May 1-2, 2021

 - a quiet space in your home (even a chair) free from distraction

-The Epiphany e-book is full of ideas for making a virtual retreat possible in your daily life: ways to plan ahead, suggestions for setting aside the space you need, and practical tips for at-home retreat time.
+The Myrrhbearers e-book is full of ideas for making a virtual retreat possible in your daily life: ways to plan ahead, suggestions for setting aside the space you need, and practical tips for at-home retreat time.

 Can I give the retreat as a gift?

 Absolutely!
 Simply enter the recipient’s email address when you register, and they’ll be added to the retreat list.
-What a great gift, to offer someone you love the chance to spend time in prayer and reflection at the beginning of a new year.
+You can offer someone you love the chance to spend time in prayer and reflection during the holy season of Lent.